tbanker/bilevel-RL-IFD/README.md

     pages = {2831-2844},
     year = {2025},
     doi = {10.1021/acs.iecr.4c03584},
-    note={Invited Contribution to the Special Issue on AI/ML in Chemical Engineering}
+    note = {Invited Contribution to the Special Issue on AI/ML in Chemical Engineering}
 }
 ```